vkononov/package-audit/README.md

 ![Example Output](docs/example.png)

-### Understanding the Flags Column

-The Flags column shows which risk types apply to each package:

-- `⦗V··⦘` - Vulnerable (has security vulnerabilities)
-- `⦗·O·⦘` - Outdated (newer version available)
-- `⦗··D⦘` - Deprecated (no updates in 2+ years)
-- `⦗VO·⦘` - Both vulnerable and outdated
-- `⦗VOD⦘` - All three risk types apply

-The footer uses the same notation (⦗V⦘ulnerable, ⦗O⦘utdated, ⦗D⦘eprecated) as a legend.

 ## Continuous Integration

 This gem provides a return code of `0` to indicate success and `1` to indicate failure.
 It is specifically designed for seamless integration into continuous integration pipelines.